zoey-rw/sbx_metaquast/README.md

-# Sunbeam extension template
+# Sunbeam metaQUAST extension

-This is a metaQUAST extension to the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam).
+This is a [metaQUAST](http://quast.sourceforge.net/metaquast) extension to the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam).

  - `sbx_metaquast_env.yml` specifies the extension's dependencies, which is the QUAST software
  - `config.yml` contains configuration options (just the number of threads)